acacode/swagger-typescript-api/.changeset/funny-bikes-marry.md

 "swagger-typescript-api": patch
 ---

-Remove types fields from package.json as there are no types yet.
+Remove types fields from package.json as there are no types yet